yabinmeng/nosqlbench-build-docs/site/content/reference/command_line.md

     --session-name <name>

-EnlistNoSQLBenchto stand up your metrics infrastructure using a local docker runtime:
+Enlist nosqlbench to stand up your metrics infrastructure using a local docker runtime:

     --docker-metrics

-When this option is set,NoSQLBenchwill start graphite, prometheus, and grafana automatically on your local docker, configure them to work together, and point NoSQLBench to send metrics the system automatically.
-It also imports a base dashboard for NoSQLBench and configures grafana snapshot export to share with a central DataStax grafana instance (grafana can be found on localhost:3000 with the default credentials admin/admin).
+When this option is set, nosqlbench will start graphite, prometheus, and grafana automatically on your local docker, configure them to work together, and point nosqlbench to send metrics the system automatically.
+It also imports a base dashboard for nosqlbench and configures grafana snapshot export to share with a central DataStax grafana instance (grafana can be found on localhost:3000 with the default credentials admin/admin).